HavenFutures/.github/profile/README.md

 ---

 ## Key Softwares
-Explore some of our key projects that showcase our capabilities:
+Explore some of our key softwares that showcase our capabilities:

 1. **[Software 1]**
    A comprehensive solution designed to [brief purpose, e.g., optimize business processes, enhance customer engagement].